vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

   * With this tcp configuration, the kubelet will attempt to open a socket to your container on the specified port.
 If it can establish a connection, the container is considered healthy, if it can't it is considered a failure.
   * this happens through sending tcp request

-# Lets write Startup, liveness, readiness probes in the deployment spec:
+# Lets write Startup, liveness, readiness probes in the deployment spec
 * Probes are written as part of container spec in the deployment manifest file.

-* [REfer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Deployments/Rolling-Update/deploy-sample.yaml) for startup,liveness,readiness manifest/yml file
+* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Deployments/Rolling-Update/deploy-sample.yaml) for startup,liveness,readiness manifest/yml file

 ![Preview](./Images/k8s125.png)
 ![Preview](./Images/k8s126.png)